Elladan81/P7_GrandPyBot/README.md

 This project needs a valid Google API key to use the Geocoding API and the Maps JavaScript API.

 The application access to this key as an environment variable in the /app/tools/credentials.py script.

+**Who to install ?**

+Fork the project

+Create new venv with python

+Pull Files

+Install requirements.txt

+In terminal, execute $pytest

+In terminal, execute $python run.py